Application Pentest

 Prerequisites

 All checks and tests can be executed remotely as well as on-site at your office location.
-As prerequisites, the following input is required to start the whitebox analysis:
+As prerequisites the following input is required to start the penetration test: